Disclaimer

 to boot the system.
 After booting the system, login with the root user and change selinux mode topermissive

-by running the following command:Then change the
+by running the following command:touch /.autorelabel vi /etc/selinux/config

 SELINUX